-Impacts on the geographical and physical aspects: Nature of impact: Groundwater quality deterioration as a result of over- abstraction Extent and duration of impact: Limited to the site and its immediate surroundings Probability of occurrence: Unlikely - probable Degree to which the impact can be reversed: Medium Degree to which the impact may cause irreplaceable loss of resources: Low Cumulative impact prior to mitigation: N/A Significance rating of impact prior to mitigation (Low, Medium, Medium-High, High, or Very-High) Low negative Degree to which the impact can be mitigated: High Proposed mitigation: Over-abstraction of groundwater from a borehole can potentially draw poorer water quality from the adjacent geohydrological environment into the borehole.
-This is likely to affect the groundwater quality in the area in general and might affect the supply in other boreholes within the fractured aquifer.
-Based on data acquired during the desk study and water quality results from boreholes sampled during the hydrocensus, it can be safely assumed that the water quality in the adjacent aquifers are of similar or better water quality.
-Cumulative impact post mitigation: N/A Significance rating of impact after mitigation (Low, Medium, Medium-High, High, or Very-High) Negligible
+Impact on biological aspects: Nature of impact: Spread of alien plants Extent and duration of impact: Limited to the site - long term Probability of occurrence: Definite Degree to which the impact can be reversed: Partly reversible Degree to which the impact may cause irreplaceable loss of resources: Marginal loss Cumulative impact prior to mitigation: Medium negative Significance rating of impact prior to mitigation (Low, Medium, Medium-High, High, or Very-High) Medium negative Degree to which the impact can be mitigated: Medium - High Proposed mitigation: Alien plants must be continually removed from disturbed (and other) areas.
+This activity should commence immediately as there are already a number of alien plants re-growing in disturbed areas.
+Cumulative impact post mitigation: Low Significance rating of impact after mitigation (Low, Medium, Medium-High, High, or Very-High) Low negative